eacg-gmbh/ts-dotnet/README.md

 6. Open file CheckLicenses/task.json and copy the value of the “id” field

-7. Open task.json file from the folder you get from me (test package) and paste the copied “id” value there.
+7. Open task.json file and paste the copied “id” value there.

-8. Execute in CommandPromt with administrator rights:
+8. Execute at command prompt with administrator rights:

  ` tfx build tasks upload --task-path CheckLicenses `